J-Michael-Brown/new-york-times-clone/SETUP.md

 [Karma](https://karma-runner.github.io/latest/index.html);
 [TypeScript](https://www.typescriptlang.org/).

+## Necessary Setup for API keys and Database

+This project uses a personal [firebase database](https://firebase.google.com) to get its information

+following along with the steps in [this lesson](https://www.learnhowtoprogram.com/javascript/angular-extended/firebase-introduction-and-setup) import this file into a **realtime database** `Desktop/new-york-times-clone/src/assets/lorem-nyt.json`

 ### Basic Setup
 You will need to have these tools installed on your machine.
 They may already be installed - see the 'Confirm installation' sections below.